xeolabs/scenejs/README.markdown

-# SceneJS
+# SceneJS Version 2

-SceneJS is a concise, fast and flexible scene graph framework for WebGL, targeted to be a browser interface for model and data visualisation systems.
+SceneJS is a lean and fast scene graph framework for WebGL, designed to be a browser interface for model and data visualisation systems.

+SceneJS V2 refocuses SceneJS on it's original goal, which is to render large numbers of articulated objects at the highest frame rate possible while placing the minimum load on JavaScript and the CPU.

+Essentially, SceneJS V2 is an optimised list of WebGL calls with a simple scene graph on top.
+As updates are made to the scene graph, SceneJS rebuilds affected portions of the display list, keeping the list lean and fast in the process.

 Some key features:

- * flexible JSON API for scene graph create/update/query
+ * JSON API
- * message system
+ * fast
- * automatic internal GLSL generation
+ * automatic shader generation
- * IoC container
- * GL state sorting
+ * GPU state change minimisation
- * interpolated animation
+ * sharable OpenSG-style node cores
- * morphing
+ * geometry morphing
- * branching
- * instancing
  * text
- * animated textures
+ * texture animation
- * rendering to textures
+ * render-to-texture
  * color, specular, glow, transparency and bump mapping
  * arbitrarily-aligned clipping planes
- * multimaterials
- * material atlasses
+ * multi-layered textures
+ * texture atlass support
- * render order layers
+ * render-order layers
  * debugging modes
+ * messaging system
+ * IoC container
  * and more..